 - > How to connect an external monitor to a Mac

-- > Which adapter do I need to plug my Mac into an external display?
+- > What cable do I need to connect Mac to monitor?

-- > Which adapter do I need to plug a monitor into my Mac?
+- > Which adapter do I need to connect Mac and display?

 - > How to connect a third monitor to a Mac